AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 **HDR and stb_image.h**

-Loading radiance HDR images directly requires some knowledge of the
+Loading radiance HDR images directly requires some knowledge of the [file format](http://radsite.lbl.gov/radiance/refer/Notes/picture_format.html) which isn't too difficult, but cumbersome nonetheless.
+Lucky for us, the popular one header library [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) supports loading radiance HDR images directly as an array of floating point values which perfectly fits our needs.
+With `stb_image` added to your project, loading an HDR image is now as simple as follows.